 The merchant’s raft drifted to an island where four female spirits of the dead (specifically vimana petas, ghosts whose blissful lives are regularly interrupted by hell-like tortures) lived in a crystal palace, and he stayed with them until they needed to leave for a week of penance.
 Next, he encountered eight more such spirits in a silver palace, then sixteen in a jewel palace, and finally thirty-two in a gold palace; and he always left when the spirits did.

-Then the merchant came to a city with a massive wall and four gates.
-He was told it was one of the lesser hells, but to him it appeared beautiful, so he went inside arrogantly believing he would become its king.
+Then the merchant arrived in a city with a massive wall and four gates.
+He was told it was one of the lesser hells, but to him it appeared beautiful.
+He went inside, arrogantly believing he would become its king.
 Right after he entered the gate, a man hauling a wheel as sharp as a razor on his head passed by, but the greedy merchant saw it as a lotus flower.
-And he also thought the chains around the man’s body were a beautiful robe, the blood dripping down from his head was perfume made from sandalwood powder, and his groaning noise a sweet song.
-The merchant ordered the man to give him the lotus, and when told what it really was he just figured the man was lying because he wanted to keep it for himself.
-Told to hand it over a second time, the suffering man gladly gave it to him, thrilled that his punishment had finished and another man who had also hit his mother was here to begin his.
-The instant the razor wheel fell on his head the merchant felt a piercing and tearing pain, like a pestle crushing mustard seeds.
+He also thought the chains around the man’s body were a beautiful robe, the blood dripping from his head was perfume made from sandalwood powder, and his groaning was a sweet song.
+The merchant ordered the man to give him the lotus.
+When told what it really was, he figured the man holding it was lying because he wanted to keep it for himself.
+Told to hand it over a second time, the suffering man gladly gave it to him, thrilled that his punishment was over and another man who had also hit his mother was there to begin his.
+The instant the razor wheel touched the merchant’s head, he felt a piercing and tearing pain, like a pestle crushing mustard seeds.

 In the Lifetime of the Buddha

-The greedy merchant was an earlier birth of a disobedient disciple of the Buddha, who told him this story of his past so he knew that his disobedience had once led to great suffering.
+The greedy merchant was an earlier birth of a disobedient disciple of the Buddha, who told him this story of his past so he knew that his defiance had once led to great suffering.